jon-freed/freelawmachine/README.md

   --rate 5
 ```

-CourtListener will spin up a Juriscraper instance for the given court and load the output into the PostgreSQL instance as well as feed the results to the Solr instance.
-(If you don't get any results with "ca1", then try another like "ca6".)
+CourtListener will spin up a Juriscraper instance for the given court and load the result items into the PostgreSQL instance as well as feed the items to the Solr instance.
+(If you don't get any items with "ca1", then try another like "ca6".)

 Once complete (after a timeout) or after you manually kill it with some `ctrl-c`'s, then you need to tell Solr to commit changes and make the new docs in the index go live: